St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 Hurricane shelters will finally begin to close in the same week schools start up, "to allow the Department of Education full use of their facilities," the government says.

-Hospitals on St. Thomas and St. Croix were so badly damaged by the storms that they may need to be completely rebuilt.
+Hospitals on St. Thomas and St. Croix were so badly damaged by the storms that they might need to be completely rebuilt.
 When Hurricane Irma hit St. Thomas, the catastrophe forced the rescue of dozens of patients from its lone hospital; they were taken to St. Croix and Puerto Rico.

-In a recent letter to Congress, Mapp said it will cost $115 million to restore the territory's hospitals and healthcare system.
+But the threat wasn't over yet — more evacuations took place later.

+"Evacuees from Puerto Rico and the U.S. Virgin Islands" with critical medical needs were airlifted to several mainland states by a special U.S. military task force in the storms' wake, as Fox News reported earlier this month.

 In all, Mapp wrote, it will take some $5.5 billion to fully recover from the storms — a figure that includes $1.36 billion in housing costs and $715 million for education needs.